 Students from KG3 (Kinder) to Grade 5 have a 20-minute recess in the morning between 9:45AM and 10:05AM and 55 minutes for lunch between 12:10PM and 1:05PM.
 Students from KG3 to Grade 5 eat in the school cafeteria.
 Students have a large and well maintained outside play area with basketball courts, sand and climbing equipment.
 The space extends to soccer pitches with artificial surfaces and a purpose built 400m running track.
-Students also have an option of an indoor play space, one for KG3 to Grade 2 and the other for
+KG3 to Grade 2 students also have the option of an indoor play space, one for and the other for Grades

-Grades 3 to 5.
+3 to 5.
 These are supervised during recess and lunch breaks.
 Students may also choose to visit the library.